mattdibi/eclipsecon-keyboard-talk/slides.md

 ![bg opacity blur](./media/hardware/dantambok-superme-mechanical-keyboard.webp)

 <!--
+Let's start with the ulnar deviation.

-Ulnar deviation occurs when your wrist is bent outward in the direction of your little finger.
+Ulnar deviation occurs when your wrist is bent outward in the direction of your little fingers.
 It is among the most common and potentially damaging keyboard postures and can lead to carpal tunnel syndrome and other serious repetitive strain injuries.

 Your wrist are not built to bend like that.
-Split the keyboard to have a more natural posture.
+So... we can split the keyboard to have a more natural posture.
 -->

 ---